Feb 28 2022

 How Long Can You Keep Red Wine in a Cellar?

 This depends on the type of wine; however, a Cabernet Sauvignon can be stored the longest, between seven and 10 years.
 Otherwise, a Pinot Noir can be stored for five years, whilst a Merlot can be stored anywhere between three and five years.
-Finally, a Zinfandel can be stored between two and five years.
+Finally, a Zinfandel can be stored for between two and five years.

 Kit Out Your Wine Cellar with Cranville Wine Racks

 If the above information has led you to believe that building a home wine cellar is worth it, look no further than Cranville Wine Racks for all the storage equipment.
-If you have any queries about our product range, please don’t hesitate to get in touch
+If you have any queries about our product range, please don’t hesitate to get in touch.

 Categories